Understanding Education in Houston

 Too few eighth graders earn a college credential by the time they turn 25

-Among Texas students who started eighth grade in 2008, nearly 80% graduated from high school, about 50% enrolled in a university or college in Texas, and less than a quarter graduated with a post-secondary degree.
+Among Texas students who started eighth grade in 2012, 83% graduated from high school, 53% enrolled in a university or college in Texas, and only a quarter graduated with a post-secondary degree or credential within six years of completing high school.

 What about the progress of Houston-area public school students going to college in Texas?
 Outcomes in Houston’s three-county region closely mirror that in the state.
-Nearly 69,800 eighth-graders were enrolled in Houston’s three-county region in 2008-09: about 7,400 in Fort Bend; 55,900 in Harris; and 6,400 in Montgomery.
+Nearly 74,000 eighth-graders were enrolled in Houston’s three-county region in 2012-13: about 7,700 in Fort Bend; 59,000 in Harris; and 7,300 in Montgomery

-Too few high school graduates are classified as prepared for a career or the military
+After decreases, the share of high school graduates classified as career or military ready has been increasing

 Beyond the focus of college-ready graduates, the TEA also measures College, Career, or Military Readiness (CCMR).
-In 2019 Texas House Bill 3 established a CCMR outcomes bonus, which provides extra education funding to districts to offer students greater access to career opportunities, more advanced career and technical education (CTE) courses and ultimately further the 60x30TX goal that every child is prepared for success in college, career or the military.
-A graduate is considered CCMR if they meet at least one of eleven criteria, including one of the five college-ready criteria or one of the six career or military readiness criteria.
+In 2019, Texas House Bill 3 established a CCMR outcomes bonus, which provides extra education funding to districts to offer students greater access to career opportunities, and more advanced career and technical education (CTE) courses to ensure that every child is prepared for success in college, career or the military.
+A graduate is considered CCMR if they meet at least one of 10 criteria, including one of the six college-ready criteria or one of the four career or military readiness criteria.

 Read about foundational academic readiness in early childhood education in Texas.